-When you utilize plastic packaging for your pharmaceutical, nutraceutical, or cannabis product, knowing how to store the bottles before filling them is crucial.
+When you utilize plastic packaging for your pharmaceutical, nutraceutical, or lifestyle product, it’s crucial to know how to store the bottles before filling them.
 Proper storage will help protect you, your product, and your customers.

 Why Proper Storage is Important